ThomasKaiser/sbc-bench/Results.md

 * Hugsun X99 is an [overclocked RK3399 TV box](https://github.com/ThomasKaiser/sbc-bench/issues/20), just to show the effect of overclocking the A53 cores to 1.8 GHz and the A72 to 2.1 GHz on an RK3399.
 * Jetson Nano was [properly powered with 5V/5A via barrel plug](https://forum.armbian.com/topic/9921-nvidia-jetson-nano/?do=findComment&comment=78467) (when powering through Micro USB the board enters a lower consumption/performance profile)
 * Phytium D2000 consists of 8 [custom 64-bit ARMv8-compatible FTC663 cores](https://en.wikipedia.org/wiki/FeiTeng_(processor))
-* NanoPi K1 Plus numbers are preliminary.
-Currently in Armbian highest cpufreq OPP is 1152 MHz and throttling tresholds are way too low, once this is unlocked (SoC capable of almost 1.4GHz) numbers will improve further
 * NanoPi NEO4 numbers: 1st result is from my NEO4 N°1 running with a [NanoPi M4 image](https://github.com/armbian/build/blob/1c00822819f7fdfeac57bff8f991be526ca1add7/config/sources/rk3399.conf#L91).
 This NEO uses the vendor supplied thermal pad between SoC and heatsink.
 2nd number from my 2nd NEO4 this time using NEO4 settings (`rk3399-nanopi4-rev04.dtb` loaded) with a copper shim between heatsink and SoC which as usual improves 'thermal performance' a lot.
 Since memory bandwidth and especially latency is too low another test needed with my NEO4 N°2, this time again with M4 settings (`rk3399-nanopi4-rev01.dtb` loaded) and an additional fan.
 Memory performance restored, slightly better performance due to colder SoC.
 4th result made with 4.19.0-rc4.
 Please be aware that RK3399 memory performance numbers differ alot between 4.4 and mainline kernel for yet unknown reasons!
 * ODROID-N2 number should be taken with a grain of salt since made with a [pretty early software stack](https://forum.armbian.com/topic/9619-announcement-odroid-n2/?do=findComment&comment=72764).
 Most probably scores will slightly improve over time.
 'Overclocked' executions with both CPU clusters set to 2.0 GHz showed reliability issues most probably due to DVFS undervoltage (cpuminer quit almost immediately [here](http://ix.io/1BrG) while it ran only 50 seconds [there](http://ix.io/1Bsz) -- this tool since being a load generator checking for data corruption can also be used for reliability testing but I would prefer our [StabilityTester](https://github.com/ThomasKaiser/StabilityTester) instead)
 * Quartz64 numbers are preliminary since software support situation for RK3566/RK3568 is still in a very early stage